-First things first.
-You should make this Cherry Coffee Cake.
+First things first, this coffee cake?
+You should probably make it.
 Just trust me here- it is literally that good.
-Even if you’re not into fruity cakes or desserts, I have a sneaking suspicion you’re going to love this cherry cake.
+Even if you’re not into fruity cakes or desserts, I have a sneaking suspicion you’re going to love this cherry (breakfast) cake.

 INGREDIENTS IN THIS CHERRY COFFEE CAKE RECIPE